SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 - Within 7 days if it is a more general concern, which does not indicate immediate harm.

-EHG accept that abuse and safeguarding concerns are a difficult topic and will endeavour to support staff, tenants and volunteers throughout the process.
+EHG accept that abuse and safeguarding concerns are a difficult topic and will endeavour to support staff, tenants, participating individuals and volunteers throughout the process.
 If social services department need further involvement from staff following a report of abuse, a member of the management team may intervene and discuss with social services department the nature of their needs and how they might be met.

 All staff will undergo safeguarding training as part of their induction and annual refresher training.